 Laurie at 612-310-8683 or firstname.lastname@example.org

 Laurie Schlosser MA Licensed Psychologist (she/her) has been working with children and families for over 20 years.
-She has experience working with children, teens and young adults who have been impacted by anxiety, depression, OCD, and trauma.
-She believes healing occurs through family involvement in their child's therapy, as well as using interventions that treat both the body and the mind.
+She has experience working with children, teens and young adults who have been impacted by anxiety, phobias and OCD..
+She believes healing occurs through family involvement in their child/teen's therapy, as well as using interventions that treat both the body and the mind.
 Laurie helps individuals grow and expand their strengths and cultivate intentions such as kindness, patience, compassion, strength and courage.
-She believes that change happens when we gain self awareness, learn to connect to our bodies, practice acceptance of difficult emotions and engage in committed actions towards a life that matters.
-She is experienced in a variety of therapeutic approaches such as exposure therapy, cognitive behavioral therapy, family support, sensory interventions, yoga and mindfulness in order to meet each client's unique and individual needs.
+She believes that change happens when we increase our psychological flexibility, learn to connect to our bodies, practice acceptance of difficult emotions and engage in committed actions towards a life that matters.
+She is experienced in a variety of therapeutic approaches such as exposure therapy(ERP), cognitive behavioral therapy, family support, sensory interventions, yoga and mindfulness in order to meet each client's unique and individual needs.
 Laurie has a specialty in treating anxiety and helping children and teens grow their ability to be brave and face their fears.
 Laurie works with individuals 8-24 years of age.

 Laurie is trained as a SPACE(Supportive Parenting for Anxious Childhood Emotions) provider as well as CBT-exposure for phobias, anxiety and OCD.

 Maureen Ellis MSW LICSW (Licensed Clinical Social Worker)

 Contact Maureen at (651) 347-4158 or email@example.com

 Maureen(she/her) believes an important part of the healing process is accompanying clients on their

 journey and helping them process and assign meaning to their experiences using a